 And what about plants?
 It's my personal mission to work for justice for the plants who comprise 83% of the biomass on our planet.

 My work in academic economics required me to carefully and critically evaluate research.
-This skill have proven invaluable as I dissect competing claims about the environmental effects of common landscaping practices and products.
+This skill has proven invaluable as I dissect competing claims about the environmental effects of common landscaping practices and products.
 I readily examine and integrate the results of research in plant science, arboriculture, environmental studies, and organic agriculture.
 Of course I understand the value of formal education.
-I have earned certification as a master gardener and advanced tree tender.
-I'm currently working toward ISA arborist certification.
-But I also understand the importance of self study.
+I am ISA Certified Arborist® PD-2708A.
+Years ago I also earned certification as a master gardener and advanced tree tender.
+I also understand the importance of self study.
 My background equipped me with a keen ability to learn well and quickly, whether instrumental variable quantile regressions or integrated pest management.
 And my experience as a labor economist means that I know what best HR practices are and I know how to most effectively share my knowledge with my workers and clients.

 With Eating for the Ecosystem, I combine my expertise in arboriculture, economics, professional horticulture, labor and human resources, design, education, empirical research, and management.
 I have created a company with many functions organized for a common goal: improve people-plant relations.